Salman Rushdie knighthood controversy

 In mid-June 2007, Salman Rushdie, the British-Indian novelist and author of the novel The Satanic Verses, was created a Knight Bachelor by Queen Elizabeth II.
 Soon after the news of the knighthood was released protests against the honour were held in Malaysia and in Pakistan where effigies of the writer were publicly burnt.
 On 19 June 2007, governments in both Pakistan and Iran summoned their British ambassadors to officially protest against the award.
-While many groups and individuals have renewed the call to execute Rushdie, the author "is not commenting on the latest threats to his life.
+While many groups and individuals renewed the call to execute Rushdie, the author stated that he "is not commenting on the latest threats to his life.
 It is understood he is anxious not to inflame the situation".
 When asked by the Associated Press if his silence was at the request of the British government, Rushdie replied by e-mail stating "The British authorities have not asked me to do or not do anything.
 I have simply chosen to remain out of this storm for the moment.
 And nobody is turning anything down."
 The media noted in July 2007 that Rushdie "has not been seen in public since the 16 June announcement of his knighthood."
 However, he was photographed receiving his knighthood formally the next year at a ceremony which, breaking with tradition, was not announced in advance of his attendance.